colton-gabertan/colton-gabertan.github.io/_posts/2022-03-08-Reversing-WannaCry.md

 Furthermore, the `File Info` section tells us that it is also written in C++ and is a dll.
 Even in modern malware, it is still common to see 32-bit binaries as modern systems both support that architecture and it allows authors to work with smaller memory constraints.

 When dealing with dll's, especially ones we like to classify as launchers, the malware will typically be able to install and execute other components of the malware.
-There are many techniques to do so, and we'll be taking a look at how WannaCry does it.
+There are many techniques to do so, and we'll be taking a look at how WANACRY does it.

 Exploring within CFF Explorer, we can come across its `Export Directory` and this dll contains one called PlayGame.
 This is illustrated in Figure 1.1.